valeriu-viscreanu/EchoServer/README.txt

 My design intention was to have a sloution with multiple decoupled and cohesive modules enabling testability Therefore I have used a DI container namely Ninject Through a common interface IEchoApp the program would execute Start Stop and SendMessage methods meaning a client or server is able to send message
-Listening for clients and for server message is done asynchronously on the thread pool for a better scalability  and to enable multiple client injections
+Listening for clients and for server message is done asynchronously on the thread pool for a better scalability  and to enable multiple client
+A multilayred architecture would enable unit testing and easy changes done in the logic or presentation

 Due to lack of time is not fully completed
 Some things left to be done (due to lack of spare time)